U.S. agency opens probe into 115,000 Tesla vehicles over suspension issue

 The 2017 service bulletin said some vehicles have “front fore links that may not meet Tesla strength specifications.
 In the event of link failure, the driver can still maintain control of the vehicle but the tire may contact the wheel arch liner.”

-NHTSA said 32 complaints involve failures that occurred during low-speed parking maneuvers, while 11 occurred while driving.
+NHTSA said 32 complaints involved failures that occurred during low-speed parking maneuvers, while 11 occurred while driving.
 Another eight complaints may also involve the same issue, NHTSA added.

 On Nov.
-20, a class-action lawsuit was filed against Tesla in the U.S. District Court in California over suspension issues in Model S and X vehicles claiming vehicles have defects that can result in the front and rear suspension control arm assembly components prematurely failing.
+20, a class-action lawsuit was filed against Tesla in the U.S. District Court in California over suspension issues in Model S and X vehicles, claiming defects that can result in the front and rear suspension control arm assembly components prematurely failing.

-In a blog post in June 2016 Tesla denied any safety defect in Model X or Model S suspensions, but acknowledged NHTSA had asked the company to informally provide information about suspensions without opening a formal investigation.
+In October, Tesla told NHTSA it was recalling around 30,000 Model S and Model X vehicles in China for front suspension link issues at the request of Chinese regulators “because the environment in China required stronger suspension due to local roads and driving conditions.”
+Tesla is also issuing a separate rear suspension link recall in China for the Model S vehicles.

+But Tesla told NHTSA it did not believe there was any suspension defect and said no U.S. recall was needed, calling the issue “exceedingly rare.”
+It added it is unaware of any related crashes, injuries, or deaths worldwide.

-Last week, NHTSA said it was expanding a separate probe into nearly 159,000 Tesla Model S and Model X vehicles, upgrading it to an engineering analysis, a step required before it can seek to compel recalls.
+Last week, NHTSA said it was expanding a separate probe into nearly 159,000 Tesla Model S and Model X vehicles.

 NHTSA had opened a preliminary evaluation in June over touchscreen failures.
-The agency said the failure can result in the loss of rear-camera image display when in reverse and reduced rear visibility when backing up, and can impact defogging ability, and audible chimes relating to Autopilot and turn signals.
+The agency said the failure can result in the loss of rear-camera image display when in reverse and reduced rear visibility when backing up.
+It can impact defogging ability and audible chimes relating to Autopilot and turn signals.

 That probe now covers 2012-2018 model year Tesla Model S and 2016-2018 Model X vehicles.
 The preliminary investigation covered 63,000 Tesla Model S cars.